planetsizecpu/forms/README.md

 # forms
 Forms design pratice

-This is a form design pratice I do to learn red languaje, it generates VID code from the designed form sheet.
-By their complexity, at this moment we cannot embed objects in containers
+This is a form design pratice I did to learn red next-gen languaje, it simply generates VID code from the designed form sheet, saving some time in design and locate widgets.

+Red language is an open source project made by Full Stack Technologies @ www.red-lang.org